-And so they went, back and forth.
-Then the two of them saw Agnes at the gate.
+So they went, back and forth.
+Then the two of them saw Hazel at the gate.

 “Here is someone who can help us decide,” said the woman.
 She opened the gate.
 “Good mother,” she said.
 “If you were making a cushion for your grandfather’s arm chair, would you not stuff it with cotton?”

 “Cotton?
-I do not think I would,” said Agnes.
+I do not think I would,” said Hazel.

 “Oh!” said the man and woman.
 They did not know what to think!
-Agnes took out the bag of feathers very fast.
-“I have something better,” she said, handing it over.
+Hazel took out the bag of feathers very fast.
+“I have something better,” she said.
 “Here!
-A cushion stuffed with feathers will be one that is fit for a king.”
+A cushion stuffed with feathers is fit for a king!”

-“My goodness!” said the man.
-“What a fine cushion these will make!” said the woman.
-The were very happy, and asked what they could give the old woman in return.
+"What a fine cushion we can make with these!" said the woman.
+They were very happy, and asked what they could give the old woman in return.

-“If you must know, apples would be just the thing,” said Agnes.
+“If you must know, apples would be just the thing,” said Hazel.
 “That is what I am looking for.”

-“Ah, but we have no apples!” said the man.
+“Ah, we have no apples!” said the man.

 “At least, let us give you something for the feathers,” said the woman.

 The man and woman cut one flower here, and another there.
-Soon the had more lovely flowers than their arms could hold.
-Oh, never was there a sweeter bunch of flowers!
-And they handed it all to Agnes.
+Soon there were more lovely flowers than their arms could hold.
+Never was there a sweeter bunch of flowers!
+They handed the armful of flowers to Hazel.

-“A fair day and a good road, my lord,” said Agnes.
+“A fair day and a good road, my lord,” said Hazel.

 “Fair day?
-Good road?" said the young lord.
+Good road?" said he.
 “Maybe for you!
 But for me, the court jeweler did not finish the ring I gave him to make.
 Now I must go to my lady love with nothing in my hands to give her.”

 The young lord said, “A fair trade is no robbery.”
-He took the gold chain from around his neck and put it around Agnes’s neck.
-Then the young lord skipped away, holding the flowers to his chest.
+He took the gold chain from around his neck and put it around Hazel's neck.
+The young lord skipped away, holding the flowers to his chest.

-“Why, it’s a gold chain!” cried Agnes.
-“With this, I will be able to buy all the apples in the king’s market I could want, and have coins left to spare!”
+“A gold chain!” cried Hazzel.
+“With this, I can buy all the apples in the king’s market and have coins left to spare!”
 She hurried to town as fast as her feet could go.